eodafoo/unit-3-data-structures/README.md

 ##Challenges

-1. Complete the challenge in located in ```src/ directory```.
-We recommend completing creating the data structure in the following order (the order they appear in the tests):
+Complete the challenge in located in ```src/ directory```.
+We recommend completing the data structure in the following order (the order they appear in the tests):

 - Stack
   - [ ] Implement the ```.push``` method, which adds an element to the top of the stack